“No pain, no gain,” they said.

 The best part?
 A strong core actually reduces the chance of injury.
 Injury to a limb often occurs when we’re working from the limb instead of our much stronger core.

 Working your core can help remind you of where that strength truly comes from.
-Besides, keeping your abs when you’re down with an injury is enough to impress anyone!
+Besides, keeping your abs in shape when you’re down with an injury is enough to impress anyone!

 Now more than ever, you need to stretch out before you work out.